toole-brendan/shell/README_SHELL.md

 **Shell (XSL) - Digital Gold for Central Banks**

-This repository contains the reference implementation of Shell Reserve, a cryptocurrency designed exclusively as a reserve asset for central banks, sovereign wealth funds, and large financial institutions.
+This repository contains the **work-in-progress** reference implementation of Shell Reserve, a cryptocurrency designed exclusively as a reserve asset for central banks, sovereign wealth funds, and large financial institutions.

 ## 🎯 Vision